linusmossberg/monte-carlo-ray-tracer/README.md

 The `eye` field defines the position of the camera, and the `up` and `forward` fields defines the orientation vectors of the camera.
 The up and forward vectors can be replaced with the `look_at` field, which defines the coordinate that the camera should look at instead.

 The `f_stop` and `focus_distance` fields defines the depth of field properties of the camera and are optional.
-The distance from the camera to the `look_at` coordinate can be used as focus distance if no valid focus distance is specified.
+The distance from the camera to the `look_at` coordinate is used as focus distance if this coordinate is specified and if no valid focus distance is specified.

-The `width` and `height` properties are the dimensions of the sensor/image in terms of pixels.
+The `image` object specifies the `width` and `height` properties of the sensor/image in terms of pixels.

 The `sqrtspp` (Square-Rooted Samples Per Pixel) property defines the square-rooted number of ray paths that should be sampled from each pixel in the camera.